 Every small breath echoed in the cramped space - louder, heavier.

-But their hands brushed more than once - by accident, by hesitation, maybe by choice.
+But their hands brushed more than once - by accident, by hesitation.

 And in that suspended silence, something unfamiliar started to pulse between them.